civicrm/civicrm-setup/README.md

 There are a small number of external dependencies.
-To allow for the variety of ways in which different builds manage their dependencies, we leave it up to the downstream implementer to satisfy them.
+To allow for the variety of ways in which different builds manage their dependencies, we leave it up to the downstream implementer to satisfy them:

 * Symfony `EventDispatcher` (`symfony/event-dispatcher` v2.x or v3.x)
 * PSR-3 (`psr/log` v1.x)